Jane Eyre (musical): Production history

 A workshop of the musical was performed at Manhattan Theatre Club in 1995.
 The musical had a work-in-progress workshop production in Wichita, Kansas in Autumn 1995 at the Centre Theatre.
 Minor roles and the large ensemble of schoolgirls for the scenes at Brocklehurst's school were cast locally, while the directors brought several members of the principal cast from New York.
 The musical was well received, and a recording of this rendition allowed the creative team and their backers to slowly move the project towards an opening on Broadway.
 The musical had its world premiere at the Royal Alexandra Theatre in Toronto, Ontario, Canada in late 1996.
 The musical then had a pre-Broadway try-out at La Jolla Playhouse, San Diego, California, July 14, 1999 to August 29, 1999.
 The cast had been reduced from 30 in Toronto to 19.

 The musical debuted on Broadway at the Brooks Atkinson Theatre on November 9, 2000, with an official opening on December 10, 2000 and closed on June 10, 2001 after 36 previews and 209 performances.
 Marla Schaffel, who played the title character, won a Drama Desk Award and the Outer Critics Circle Award (in a tie with Christine Ebersole) for her performance.
 The production was directed by John Caird and Scott Schwartz, choreography by Jayne Paterson, set designer by John Napier, costumes by Andreane Neofitou, and lighting by Jules Fisher and Peggy Eisenhauer.
 Days after the Tony Award nominations were announced, a closing date of May 20 was announced.
 Alanis Morissette, a friend of Paul Gordon's, bought $150,000 worth of tickets to the musical and donated them to various charity groups.
 This would allow the show to be open past the Tony Award telecast, although the show closed a week after.

-Years later in 2018, it was announced a new version of the musical would have its world premiere at the Cleveland Playhouse.
+Years later in 2018, it was announced a new version of the musical would have its world premiere at Cleveland Musical Theatre, directed by Miles Sternfeld.
 The new production would feature a 10-person cast, instead of the original 21, as well as new songs written by Gordon.
 Every actor in the ensemble (except Jane and Rochester) would play multiple roles throughout the course of the show.
 The production opened in late August to rave reviews.
-Cool Cleveland stated in their review: “Jane Eyre in its new form and format is a musical that shows that a “small” production, in which care is taken with directing, casting and technical aspects, can make musical theater more captivating than big, splashy, overproduced shows”.
+Cool Cleveland stated in their review: "Jane Eyre in its new form and format is a musical that shows that a "small" production, in which care is taken with directing, casting and technical aspects, can make musical theater more captivating than big, splashy, overproduced shows".

+The 2023 Tokyo production was recorded for Blu-ray release.